Shilin-Yuan/Shilin-Yuan.github.io/_pages/about.md

 Recent Talks
 ======

-* Oct.
-2025, I will give a talk at INFORMS Annual Meeting in Atlanta, US.
+* Jan.
+2026, I will give a talk at POMS-HK in Shenzhen, China.

 News